Maikel Garcia Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.22).
+- The Angels' 4.16 team ERA ranks 14th among all league pitching staffs.

-- Angels pitchers combine to rank 17th in baseball in home runs given up (78 total, 1.1 per game).
+- Angels pitchers combine to give up 78 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Sandoval gets the start for the Angels, his 13th of the season.
-He is 3-6 with a 4.52 ERA and 48 strikeouts in 63 2/3 innings pitched.
+- Canning (5-2) gets the starting nod for the Angels in his 11th start of the season.
+He's put together a 4.56 ERA in 53 1/3 innings pitched, with 50 strikeouts.

-- The left-hander's most recent time out came on Sunday against the Seattle Mariners, when he threw five innings, surrendering five earned runs while giving up 10 hits.
+- His last appearance was on Sunday against the Seattle Mariners, when the righty threw five innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.